[Last Updated on November 2013]

-In this post I go over the new Google Analytics Content Experiments, a tool that can be used to create A/B tests from inside Google Analytics.
+In this article I discuss Content Experiments, a tool that can be used to create A/B tests from inside Google Analytics.
 This tool has several advantages over the old Google Website Optimizer, especially if you are just starting the website testing journey.
-Content Experiments provide a quick way to test your main pages (landing pages, homepages, category pages) and it requires very few code implementations.
+Content Experiments provide a quick way to test your main pages (landing pages, homepage, category pages) and it requires very few code implementations.

 Here is a quick overview of the most prominent features that will help marketers get up and running with testing:

 Below is a step-by-step guide on how to use Content Experiments to create A/B tests.

 In order to create a new experiment, navigate to the Behavior section and click on the Experiments link on the sidebar.
 You will see a page that shows all your existing experiments.
 Above this table you will find a button Create experiment.
 You will then be asked the following information: